grimm-auto-finance/backend/CONTRIBUTING.md

 ## Style

-This project uses `google-java-format` for code formatting.
+This project uses `google-java-format` with the `--aosp` flag for code formatting.
 Please see that project's [README](https://github.com/google/google-java-format#using-the-formatter) for usage instructions.

+### IntelliJ Plugin

+If you're using IntellJ, the plugin can be found [here](https://plugins.jetbrains.com/plugin/8527-google-java-format).
+Be sure to enable it in settings and set the style to AOSP.

 ## Code Coverage